weber1158/eds-classification/Paper/paper.md

 For individuals who want to compare the EDS spectra of their single particle measurements to the standard spectra in @Severin2004, it will be necessary to visualize each energy spectrum along with labels for the major characteristic x-rays.
 Most EDS software save x-ray energy data in the EMSA (`.msa`) file format which is compiled differently depending on the software and therefore makes it difficult to simply import the data using a base MATLAB function such as `readtable`.
 While methods for visualizing  EDS spectra are available for the Julia programming language [@Ritchie2022] and as a desktop Java application (see **[DTSA-II](https://www.cstl.nist.gov/div837/837.02/epq/dtsa2/index.html)**), there are currently no simple alternatives to perform these tasks in MATLAB.

 To address this limitation, the EDS mineral dust classification library also provides functions for importing `.msa` files into MATLAB and for visualizing the EDS spectrum contained in a file.
-Just use the `xray_plot` function to view the spectrum and the `xray_peak_label` function to label the characteristic x-rays with the most likely element.
+Just use the `xray_plot` function to view the spectrum and the `xray_peak_label` function to label the characteristic x-rays with the most likely element (**Fig.1**).

 ```matlab
 plt = xray_plot('spectrum.msa');